 Citrine is a brilliant tinted gemstone that supports vitality and advances the excellent well-being of whoever wears it.

 These gemstones vary in color, from light yellow tones to intense orange tints.
 For quite some time, they have been believed to bring trust, strength, vitality, and energy.

-As per legend, Topaz was known to regulate heat, having the ability to cool very hot waters and even outrage in a person.
+As per legend, Topaz was known to regulate heat, cool very hot waters, and even outrage a person.

-Ancient Romans connected the Topaz with their Sun God and Jupiter, the biggest planet of the solar system.
+Ancient Romans connected the Topaz with their Sun God and Jupiter, the biggest planet in the solar system.